Digital I/O Pins: 14 (of which 6 provide PWM output)

 Flash Memory: 32 KB of which 2 KB used by bootloader

 Dimensions: 0.73" x 1.70" (45 mm L x 18 mm W)

-Arduino Nano is a surface mount breadboard embedded version with integrated USB.
-It is small, complete, and breadboard friendly.
-It has everything that Diecimila/Duemilanove has (electrically) with more analog input pins and onboard +5V AREF jumper.
-Physically, it's missing power jack, so it works with a Mini-B USB cable instead of a standard one.
-The Nano will automatically sense and switch to the higher potential source of power, so there is no need for the power select jumper.
+The Arduino Nano V3.0 packs its microcontroller, integrated USB, and more into a small, feature-rich, and breadboard-friendly package.
+It’s a surface mount breadboard embedded version that has everything that Diecimila/Duemilanove has (electrically) with more analog input pins and onboard +5V AREF jumper.
+Physically, it's missing a power jack, so it works with a mini-B USB cable instead of a standard one.
+The Nano will automatically sense and switch to the higher potential source of power, so there is no need for a power select jumper.

-The Nano has the breadboard-ability of the Boarduino and the Mini+USB with smaller footprint than either, so users have more breadboard space.
+The Nano has the breadboard-ability of the Boarduino and the Mini+USB with a smaller footprint than either, so users have more breadboard space.
 It has a pin layout that works well with the Mini or the Basic Stamp (TX, RX, ATN, GND on one top, power and ground on the other).
-This new version 3.0 comes with ATMEGA328 which offers more programming and data memory space.
-It is two layers, making it easier to hack and more affordable.
+With Version 3.0, this Arduino Nano’s microcontroller is the ATmega328, which offers more programming and data memory space.
+It’s two layers, making it both easier to hack and more affordable.

 New to tinkering with Arduinos?
 Check out our guide on getting started with Arduino.
 At Jameco Electronics, we’re committed to getting you the components and guides you need to make anything and everything you want.
 Get started on your next project today.